Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

-We begin with Case~\ref{en:af}, where~$\Gamma$ contains a group of translations with finite index.
-Each fiber intersects only one point of~$E$, $\Pi$ identifies~$E$ and~$B$.
-Let~$\gamma\in\pi_1(E)$ be a path along which the monodromy of the affine structure is trivial.
-By the Fundamental Lemma (Proposition~\ref{holmon}), the holonomy of~$\mathcal{F}$ along~$\gamma$ will fix pointwise the points of~$\mathfrak{u}$ sufficiently close to~$F\cap E$ and, since this set is infinite, the monodromy of the Riccati equation along~$\gamma$ is trivial.
-This implies that the fibers of~$\Pi$ corresponding to points of~$E$ where the affine structure is non-singular are transverse fibers, for, according to Proposition~\ref{forbidfiber}, all other special fibers have non-trivial monodromy.
-Lemma~\ref{holmon} takes here a strong global form: there is a well-defined (abstract) map from the monodromy of the affine structure on~$E$ to the monodromy of the Riccati equation.
-The problem is now to represent the infinite subgroups of the affine group that can be (abstract) images of the monodromies of the uniformizable affine structures on curves.
+We begin with the case where~$\Gamma$ contains an infinite group of translations with finite index, having a fixed point corresponding to a leaf~$\Sigma$ of~$\mathcal{F}$.
+Each fiber of~$\Pi$ intersects only one point of~$\Sigma$, and~$\Sigma$ and~$B$ get identified by~$\Pi$ (in particular, $B$ inherits a uniformizable affine structure).
+Let~$H$ be a generic fiber and let~$\gamma$ be a closed path in~$\Sigma$ based at~$\Sigma\cap H$ along which the monodromy of the affine structure of~$\Sigma$ is trivial.
+By the Fundamental Lemma (lemma~\ref{holmon}), the holonomy of~$\mathcal{F}$ along~$\gamma$ will fix pointwise the points of~$H\cap \mathfrak{U}$ sufficiently close to~$H\cap \Sigma$ and, since this set is infinite, the monodromy of the Riccati equation along~$\gamma$ is trivial.
+This implies that the fibers of~$\Pi$ corresponding to points of~$\Sigma$ where the affine structure is nonsingular are transverse fibers, for, according to proposition~\ref{sf:ndpod}, all other special fibers have nontrivial monodromy.
+Lemma~\ref{holmon} takes here a global form: there is a well-defined (abstract) map from the monodromy of the affine structure on~$\Sigma$ to the monodromy of the Riccati equation.
+We thus need to study the representations of the monodromy of the affine structures on~$\Sigma$ (or more generally, following remark~\ref{orbifold}, of the orbifold fundamental group of~$\Sigma$) into the affine group which have infinite, discrete and elementary image.
+The only affine structures that do so are the parabolic and elliptic curves and orbifolds.